cds-hooks/docs/docs/spec.md

 ----- | -----------
 `type` |  *string*.
 The type of action being performed.
 Allowed values are: `create`, `update`, `delete`.
 `description` | *string*. human-readable description of the suggested action.
 May be presented to the end-user.
-`resource` | *object*. depending upon the `type` attribute, new resource(s) or id(s) of resources.
-For a type of `create`, the `resource` attribute contains new FHIR resources to apply within the current activity (e.g. for `medication-prescribe`, this holds the updated prescription as proposed by the suggestion).
-For `delete`, id(s) of any resources to remove from the current activity (e.g. for the `order-review` activity, this would provide a way to remove orders from the pending list).
+`resource` | *object*. depending upon the `type` attribute, a new resource or the id of a resource.
+For a type of `create`, the `resource` attribute contains a new FHIR resource to apply within the current activity (e.g. for `medication-prescribe`, this holds the updated prescription as proposed by the suggestion).
+For `delete`, this is the id of any resource to remove from the current activity (e.g. for the `order-review` activity, this would provide a way to remove an order from the pending list).
 In activities like `medication-prescribe` where only one "content" resource is ever relevant, this field may be omitted.
-For `update`, existing resources to modify from the current activity (e.g. for the `order-review` activity, this would provide a way to annotate an order from the pending list with an assessment).
+For `update`, this holds the updated resource to modify from the current activity (e.g. for the `order-review` activity, this would provide a way to annotate an order from the pending list with an assessment).
 This field may be omitted.

 Each **Link** is described by the following attributes.